SudoMaker/nativescript-dom-ng/README.md

 ```

-But, **PLEASE NOTICE**, after tree shaking is enabled, you'll need to register {N} core componts manually, otherwise they won't be available as elements.
+But, **PLEASE NOTICE**, after tree shaking is enabled, you'll need to register {N} core components manually, otherwise they won't be available as elements.
 For example:

 ```js
 import { AbsoluteLayout, StackLayout, Label, Button, registerElement } from 'dominative'